 We try to restrict our color to decorative purposes, and do not relay information exclusively through color.
 Nonetheless, if you chose, you can use your web browser options to choose your own colors.
 How you do this will depend on which browser you are using:

 - In Internet Explorer: select Tools > Internet Options > General > Colors.

 - In Mozilla Firefox: select Tools > Options > Content > Colors.

 - In Opera: select Tools > Preferences > Fonts and Page Style.

 - In Safari: select Safari > Preferences > Appearance.

 These menus appear on the left-hand side of the website’s pages.
 Your screen reader can read this menu to you and provide access to the tools on this page.

 Access keys are essentially keyboard shortcuts on a website that give a keyboard or screen-reader user quick and easy access to all the main areas of the site.

-If you would like more information about PDF accessibility, see the Adobe website accessibility section.
+If you would like more information about PDF accessibility, see the Adobe website accessibility section (external link).
 For more help with Acrobat files generally and a link to download Acrobat Reader see the site help page.

 In most browsers, you can easily increase of decrease the size of the text.
 How you do this will depend on what kind of computer you have.